-We maintain public access on 2 private lakes in the county: Upton Lake in the Town of Stanford and Silver Lake in the Town of Clinton.
+We maintain access points on 2 private lakes in the county: Upton Lake in the Town of Stanford and Silver Lake in the Town of Clinton.
 Please note that access is limited to the number of available parking spaces and to car-top boats only.
 Please follow the rules and regulations that are published on signs at the access points.
 For fishing access only.
-No other recreation like picnicing or swimming.
+No other recreation like picnicking or swimming.

 We staff an informational booth at the annual Dutchess County Fair to promote the outdoors sports and to provide conservation awareness to the public.
 In addition, we publish a free periodic Outdoor Journal newspaper containing informational articles appealing to both the sporting community and the general public